 Employers must maintain and preserve accurate records containing a variety of information.
 For nonexempt employees, this includes start and stop times, the time of day and day of the week on which the employee's workweek begins, the hours worked each workday and the total hours worked each workweek.
 Employees must be paid for all hours worked.
 Needless to say, this can be a challenge when employees work remotely.

 In addition, many states require that employers provide nonexempt employees meal and rest breaks.

-Finally, employers may not require employees who are covered by the FLSA to pay or reimburse them for additional costs employees may incur if they work from home (such as internet access, computers, additional phone line, increased use of electricity, etc.) if doing so reduces the employee's earnings below the required minimum wage or overtime compensation or if telework is being provided to a qualified individual with a disability as a reasonable accommodation under the Americans with Disabilities Act.
+Finally, employers may not require employees who are covered by the FLSA to pay or reimburse them for additional costs employers may incur if employees work from home (such as internet access, computers, additional phone line, increased use of electricity, etc.) if doing so reduces the employee's earnings below the required minimum wage or overtime compensation or if telework is being provided to a qualified individual with a disability as a reasonable accommodation under the Americans with Disabilities Act.